vankesteren/pensynth/README.md

 #> [1] 0.8863562
 ```

 We can use a placebo test (a kind of permutation test) to compare the effect to a reference distribution.
-This applies the penalized synthetic control method to each of the donors and computes the estimated treatment effect.
+This applies the penalized synthetic control method to each of the donors, including hold-out validation, and then computes the estimated treatment effect.

 ```r
 # Perform a placebo permutation test